secmon-as-code/alertchain/pkg/action/jira/README.md

 - `base_url` (string, required): Specifies the base URL of the Jira instance. e.g. `https://your-domain.atlassian.net`
 - `project` (string, required): Specifies the project key of the Jira project where the ticket will be created.
 - `issue_type` (string, required): Specifies the issue type of the Jira project where the ticket will be created. e.g. `Bug`
+- `labels` (array of string, optional): Specifies the labels of the ticket.

 ### Response